-- No breach of national air quality standards has occurred this year (January to September). - Overall, air quality has slightly improved in Auckland over the last two years.
-A key contributor is COVID-19 restrictions. - The highest monthly concentrations of air contaminants this year are found at Queen St and Customs St. - Over the past two years, there has been a downward trend in nitrogen dioxide (NO2) concentration in the Auckland city centre.
+- No breach of national air quality standards has occurred this year (January to October). - Overall, air quality has slightly improved in Auckland over the last two years.
+A key contributor has been the COVID-19 restrictions. - The highest monthly concentrations of air contaminants this year were found at Queen St and Customs St. - Over the past two years, there has been a downward trend in nitrogen dioxide (NO2) concentration in the Auckland city centre.
+This was also mainly due to COVID-19 restrictions.